Gerran Howell: Early work

-Gerran, and co-star from Young Dracula, Letty Butler were a part of the Bake a Difference Appeal on Blue Peter and he filmed some behind the scenes footage of Young Dracula.
+Howell, alongside co-stars from Young Dracula, was a part of the Bake a Difference Appeal on Blue Peter and he filmed some behind the scenes footage of Young Dracula.
 He also appeared on Inside Out North West during a short behind the scenes at Young Dracula sketch.
-Gerran was also interviewed by Letty Butler about the show and he also did a short tutorial in character as Vlad on how to spot a vampire.
+Howell was also interviewed by Letty Butler about the show and did a short tutorial in character as Vlad on how to spot a vampire.

-In January 2012, Gerran's character 'Vlad' in Young Dracula was voted in the SFX vampire poll, ranking at number 17 in the top 50 vampires.

 Other work

-Gerran has also appeared in a few short films and television shows, appearing as "Niall Andrews" and "Rory Brothwick" in Casualty (2006 & 2012).
-As well as Some Girls episode 2 as "Ryan".
+Howell has also appeared in a few short films and television shows, including a recurring role in Casualty (2006 & 2012).

-In 2011, he appeared as "Ernesto" in an episode of the CBBC drama The Sparticle Mystery and returned in series 2 (which was aired in February 2013).
-He has also returned for series 3 of The Sparticle Mystery (which aired January 2014).
-Gerran also guest starred in Casualty in January 2012, as a new character alongside actor Billy Boyd.

-He appeared on CBBC's Hacker Time and 12 Again, with Young Dracula co-star Clare Thomas, during 2012.
+In 2011, he appeared as Ernesto in an episode of the CBBC drama The Sparticle Mystery and later returned in series 2 and 3.
+He appeared on CBBC's Hacker Time and 12 Again, during 2012.

-In addition to his work on-screen, he has also recorded voice-overs for radio adverts and video games.

 In 2019, Howell appeared in the miniseries Catch-22 as Kid Sampson.

-Gerran appeared as a private Parry in the 2019 film 1917.
+Later that year, Howell appeared as a private Parry in the 2019 film 1917.

 In 2022, Howell starred in Freedom's Path as William, a Union soldier who befriends a runaway slave, played by RJ Cyler.

+In 2024, he appeared as DC Simon Evans in the television series Ludwig.

+In addition to his work on-screen, he has also recorded voice-overs for radio adverts and video games.
+In the Xenoblade Chronicles series, he voiced the supporting characters Milton and Joran.

+In 2025, he played medical student Dennis Whitaker in the critically acclaimed American medical drama The Pitt.